 After decades of improvement, advantages and advanced softwares, plastic is now so widely used, we see it almost everywhere we go.
 Let’s take a look at some of the trends surfacing now and in the near future.

 The plastic injection moulding industry is constantly adjusting to new environmental values and regulations.
 Due to plastic industries being monitored now more than ever, recycling and renewable resources are now becoming a priority.
-Companies are now dedicating time and efforts into using recyclable schemes, using parts which are past the point of repair.
+Companies are now dedicating time and efforts to using recyclable schemes, using parts which are past the point of repair or regrind plastics.

 This aspect of plastic injection moulding will continue to improve, with companies setting future environmental goals and targets.